RishithSuresh/CalciCo/README.md

 ## Usage
 - Click buttons or use your keyboard to enter calculations.
-- Toggle theme using the dot in the top right.
 - View your last 10 calculations in the history panel.

 ## Customization